jkenlooper/chillbox/docs/configuration-file.md

 [[server]]
 ip = "122.33.44.55"
 name = "example-stream-server"

+# The ssh port to use defaults to 22.
+Optionally set it to something different
+# if needed.
+# ssh_port = 22

 # Set the owner of the server.
 The owner should always have access.
 owner = "alice"